 Helping others may actually help us find more happiness.

 The same June 2015 study in the Journal of Positive Psychology found that people who engage in more altruistic acts report feeling a greater sense of purpose.
 That is, doing kind things for other people enhances meaning in our own lives.
-That's why we should learn to give consistently and continually and not just during an occasion, holiday or when someone does something nice for us, Maidenberg says.
+That's why giving consistently and continually and not just during an occasion, holiday or when someone does something nice for us can be beneficial, Maidenberg says.

 Whether big or small, regularly doing good deeds — from babysitting a friend's toddler to volunteering to donating money to a worthy cause — can help bring you more happiness and fulfillment.